Musette Caffé and Tours, Vancouver

 The mountains north of Vancouver help to define the city’s alpine culture, with locals regularly seen clomping around the city centre in ski boots or else en route to a local climbing spot.
 Influences from the world of road cycling have burrowed into Vancouver more recently, partly aided by the town’s robust infrastructure for cyclists, but also the inevitable pull of an international city that has a knack for pinching positive urbanism from elsewhere.

 Cycling cafe Musette Caffé has been at the forefront of Vancouver’s two-wheeled scene for several years, helping stamp the sport and its European culture with real estate within the city centre.
-After four years in a secluded spot in Chinatown, Musette opened its doors on the popular Burrard Street at the beginning of 2017, welcoming Vancouver’s cyclists and coffee enthusiasts to an enlarged venue with impressive frontage.
+After four years in a secluded spot, Musette opened its doors on the popular Burrard Street at the beginning of 2017, welcoming Vancouver’s cyclists and coffee enthusiasts to an enlarged venue with impressive frontage.

 Named after the small tote bags used to pass food and drinks between cyclists and their support teams, Musette takes a serious approach to supplying its customer’s with freshly prepared salads, sandwiches and, of course, locally-sourced coffee.
 Cycling memorabilia decks the walls, including famous jerseys, vintage frames and a gallery of musettes for good measure.
 In furnishings, sections of a dismantled velodrome in Antwerp, Belgium were shipped to Vancouver and fashioned into appealing tables for use at a slower pace, more familiar to the town’s discerning coffee folk.